-The state and eligible entities have been coordinating to provide employment and training activities in the state and in communities with entities that provide them through statewide and local workforce investment systems under the Workforce Investment Act.
-Eligible entities participate in local Workforce Investment boards.
-Activities that eligible entities are involved in include: participating in One-stop Career Center locations; actively interacting with and offering services to Career Center patrons; offering access to all EOA services that are free of charge, or that will aid active job seekers in skill/career/personal development/housing stability; participating in quarterly meetings for One-stop Career Center partners; cross promoting the One-stop Career Center(s) within EOA and its clientele base; providing career development and job counseling with an action plan that will be developed for each individual; conducting workshops and issuing materials that address work ethic, attitude, dependability, and continuous learning; and providing job readiness training including GED programs or basic skills for reading and writing.
+The State and eligible entities have been coordinating the provision of employment and training activities in the state and in communities with entities that provide activities through statewide and local workforce investment systems under the Workforce Investment Act.
+Eligible entities participate in local Workforce Investment Boards.
+Activities that eligible entities are involved in include: participating in One-stop Career Center locations, actively interacting with and offering services to Career Center patrons, offering access to all EOA services that are free of charge or that will aid active job seekers in skill/career/personal development/housing stability, participating in Quarterly Meetings for One-stop Career Center partners, cross promoting the One-stop Career Center(s) within EOA and its clientele base, providing career development and job counseling with an action plan that will be developed for each individual, conducting workshops and issuing materials that address work ethic, attitude, dependability, and continuous learning, and providing job readiness training including GED programs or basic skills for reading and writing.
 Some eligible entities provide scholarships for nurse-aide training, commercial driver's license programs and facilities maintenance programs.